Constitution of Oregon: Differences from U.S. Constitution

 The Oregon Constitution is easier to amend than its federal counterpart.
 Amending the U.S. Constitution requires a two-thirds vote in Congress and ratification by three-fourths of the states.
 In Oregon, once an initiative amendment to its constitution has been placed on the ballot by initiative petition, or once a legislative amendment has been referred to the people by a simple majority vote in the state legislature, a simple majority of favorable votes is enough to ratify it.
 Placing a petition for an amendment on the ballot requires a number of valid signatures of registered voters equal to eight percent of the total number of votes cast in the last gubernatorial election, higher than the six percent required for a change in statute.
+The Oregon Constitution can also be revised by the Oregon Legislative Assembly with a two-thirds supermajority vote in each house, which then requires a simply majority of voters to ratify.
 See the list of Oregon ballot measures for initiative amendments.

+Freedom of Speech

 The right to free speech in Oregon is broader than the federal level:

 No law shall be passed restraining the free expression of opinion, or restricting the right to speak, write, or print freely on any subject whatever; but every person shall be responsible for the abuse of this right.